 “The LORD God is my strength, and he will make my feet like hinds’ feet, and he will make me to walk upon mine high places”

-The rapid growth of saints forced us to seek more suitable accommodations and the Lord led us to hold prayer meetings in the community centre on Shillington Ave and the membership continued to grow.
-The Saints were not only coming in ones and twos but groups of four and six!
-We now realized that the Lord wanted us to establish a church for His Name sake.
-We were careful not to invite any member from the existing churches, but they came anyways.
-Some have never Left!
-Elder Wilson who provided the leadership for the group, after seeking God for direction; together they decided to officially launch the ministry we are now a part of.
+The rapid growth of saints forced them to seek more suitable accommodations and the Lord led them to hold prayer meetings in the community centre on Shillington Ave and the membership continued to grow.
+The Saints were not only coming in ones and twos but groups of four and six.
+They now realized that the Lord wanted them to establish a church for His Name sake.
+Caution was taken not to invite any members from the existing churches, but folks came anyway.
+Elder Edgar Wilson who was pastoring in Montreal, Quebec, but felt the leading of the Lord to return to Ottawa, provided the leadership for the group.
+Some meetings were also held on Tuesday nights in the basement of the Wilson’s family home.
+After seeking God for direction, together they decided to officially launch the ministry we are now a part of.

 Contact us today to find out more about our church, our services, and how you can get involved.